mariahw4/MovieDetails/README.md

 ## User Story

 ```
-AS A online browser
+AS AN online user
-I WANT a single platform where I can search a movie and see director, key actor, genre, year, movie poster as well as a bio for the actor
+I WANT a single platform where I can search a movie and see director, key actor, genre, year, movie poster as well as a bio for the main actor/actress
-SO THAT I can see key information about the film clearly presented and a link to Wikipedia for more info on indicated persons.
+SO THAT I can see key information about the film clearly presented of the main actor/actress.
 ```

 ## Acceptance Criteria